zentralpro/zentral-terraform-gcp/README.md

 #### CloudSQL

 [Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres/quickstart) is used as the main application database for Zentral.
-Automatic backups can be configured.
-The credentials are generated during the terraform setup and made available to the application via the project metadata and secrets.
+[Automatic backups](https://cloud.google.com/sql/docs/postgres/backup-recovery/backups#:~:text=Automated%20backups%20are%20taken%20daily,point%2Din%2Dtime%20recovery.) are configured, with custom data retention.
+The data stored in the database, the temporary files, and the backups are [encrypted at rest](https://cloud.google.com/docs/security/encryption/default-encryption).
+The credentials are generated during the Terraform setup and made available to the application via the project metadata (login) and secrets (password).

 #### Cloud Storage